kyjimmy/MRS_GABA/README.md

 # MRS_GABA

 ### Description:
-This project studys the cerebellar GABA+ values of children with Neurodevelopmental disorders (NDD), including autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD) and paediatric obsessive compulsive disorder (OCD), and runs in R.
+This project studys the cerebellar GABA+ values of children with neurodevelopmental disorders (NDD), including autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD) and paediatric obsessive compulsive disorder (OCD), and runs in R.

 ### Files:
 "**MRS_data.xlsx**" provides the GABA+ data and demographic information.
 The brain GABA+ levels were obtained through 1H-magnetic resonance spectroscopy (MRS) data acquired with a MEGA-PRESS (Mullins et al.,2014) spectral editing sequence, and processed using the Gannet software (Edden et al., 2014).